Can dynamical synapses produce true self-organized criticality?: Introduction

 Here we introduce a new class of models that, although non-conservative microscopically, after a transient achieves a stationary regime which is conservative on average, with vanishing fluctuations in the thermodynamic limit.
-This new behavior, not seen in previous SOC models (to the best of our knowledge), is due to an intra-avalanche ultra-soft loading mechanism (loading in a slower time scale than that present in SOqC models).
+This new behavior, not seen in previous SOC models, is due to an intra-avalanche ultra-soft loading mechanism (loading in a slower time scale than that presented in SOqC models).
+Another advantage of our model is that it has a very simple, exact and transparent mean-field treatment, in comparison to other models of the literature.